 During the war, M72 Gauss rifles bought from an unspecified German producer were issued to snipers in elite units.
 They were the ultimate in long-range precision shooting.
 Gauss rifles offered extraordinary ballistics, very low recoil and muzzle flash, modest noise, good optics… and shot 2mm EC rods with exceptional armour-defeating power.
 They were a hard counter to power armour infantry.

 A gauss pistol also exists.
 Our sample Chosen One character profile assumes that it is a conversion from a gauss rifle, perhaps as part of a binning process.
 In any case, it is pretty much the ultimate semi-auto short-range weapon.

-See our Grenades and Heavy Weapons article for general considerations about these.
+See our Heavy Weapons article for general considerations about these.